 When looking to buy a portable air conditioning unit, there are some key considerations you need to make, as well as some jargon you need to get to grips with.
 Here's what you need to look for before you buy a portable AC unit.

-BTU standard for British Thermal Unit is basically a means to measure heat.
+BTU stands for British Thermal Unit and is basically a means to measure heat.
 Air conditioners use BTU to measure how much heat an air conditioning unit can add or remove from a room in the space of an hour.
 The higher the BTU rating, the quicker the unit will remove the warm air.